Skip to content

 About Bloor Homes

 Bloor Homes is a family-owned private housebuilder with a reputation for quality, consistently achieving the highest five-star rating for customer satisfaction in the annual National Housebuilders Federation National New Homes Customer Satisfaction Survey.
+Over 90% of our customers would recommend us to family and friends.

 Find you more at: https://bloorhomes.com/